< Previous Next >

 - Create and sign into a Coinbase account.
 I recommend Coinbasebecause they are the most straightforward exchange.

 - Purchase some ETH.
 At the time of this writing, this currency transfers the fastest and cheapest out of anything Coinbaseoffers.
 Litecoin competes here, but will cause hiccups later in the process - more on that later.

 - Create and sign in to a Binance account.
+If you are American, Binance is currently not accepting new American clients - use KuCoin instead.
 I recommend Binancebecause they have been reliable and convenient for me and they offer many different lesser-known cryptocurrencies with trading pairs on both ETH and BTC.
 An added bonus is that you can withdraw up to 2 BTC/day worth of funds with no verification at all.

 - Move your ETH to Binance.
 Once it has confirmed, you can now easily use the ETH/BAT trading pair to buy as much or as little Basic Attention Token as you want.
 More on trading pairs later.

 - Send your coins from Binance to a safe BAT wallet for long term storage if you intend to hold for awhile.
 This is not strictly necessary but it is considered a safer option than keeping ANY coin on ANY exchange long term.
 I personally believe Coinomi to be the safest and most convenient wallet for many cryptocurrencies.
 Because BAT is an ERC-20 token, this step is a little more complicated than usual - I will give details on this later in the guide.
 The long story short is that it’s possible, with some effort, to use Coinomi, a Ledger Nano S, or a Trezor to store BAT.